secretsquirrel/minimalcontrolflow/README.md

 # minimalcontrolflow
 The least amount of work to map out program control flow

-You should have to execute a program to see where it is going*
+You should NOT have to execute a program to see where it is going*

 *OK, non obfustacted programs to an extent.